aaronpowell/aaronpowell.github.io/src/documents/posts/2011-01-11-orchard-umbraco-installing.html.md

 For this article I've gone out and grabed the [Orchard 1.0 release][2] and [Umbraco 4.6.1 release][3] (Web Deploy version), and the first thing I noticed is that they are basically the same in terms of download size, with Orchard being slightly smaller, it's 7.08Mb where as Umbraco is 7.50Mb.
 This is nice, both are sub 10Mb (by a long way), and something I wouldn't have a problem storing in a source control system.

 I'm going to use IIS Web Deploy for both installs, this way we're playing on a equal footing from the get go.
-I could have use the [Microsoft Web Platform Installer (Web PI)][4] for it, but at the time of writing the Umbraco instance in Web PI I found to be 4.5.2, which is not the latest stable (but remember I'm writing this less than 24 hours since the Juno release so I'll let that slide).
+I could have use the [Microsoft Web Platform Installer (Web PI)][4] for it, but at the time of writing the Umbraco instance in Web PI I found to be 4.5.2, which is not the latest stable (**Note: Since writing this post Umbraco Juno 4.6.1 is now available in Web PI**).
 For both products if it's your first install, or you're not someone who's familiar with IIS I'd **strongly** recommend that you use Web PI, in fact it's the recommended install process for both of them.

 With both releases downloaded it's time to get started on actually installing.